adelinedine/Script-Kitty/README.md

    - Run `npm run gen:proto` from the `frontend/` directory (Windows/PowerShell)
    - Or run `npm run gen:proto:sh` (Linux/macOS)
    - This will generate TypeScript files in `frontend/src/shared/proto/` for all proto files in `shared/proto/`.
-3. **Usage:**
-   - Import generated types in your frontend code for strict type safety and to match backend contracts.

-> **Note:** If you add or change proto files, always regenerate the TypeScript types before building or running the frontend.

 ## Contributing
 - See `docs/architecture/` for design and implementation details